 2. When it is desired to shift the income tax burden from a parent who is in a high income tax bracket to a child or other relative who is in a lower income tax bracket, thus providing intra-family income splitting and tax saving.

 Use of an FLP can facilitate parents’ shifting of income to their children, with the income taxed at the child’s lower income tax bracket.
 This will increase the family’s cash flow.
-Although the gradual narrowing of the federal income tax rate brackets for individuals (the maximum rate through 2013 is 39.6%) and enactment of the Kiddie Tax have reduced the effects of income shifting, substantial income tax savings can still be achieved in the majority of cases.
+Although the gradual narrowing of the federal income tax rate brackets for individuals (the maximum rate is 39.6%) and enactment of the Kiddie Tax have reduced the effects of income shifting, substantial income tax savings can still be achieved in the majority of cases.
 (Example 1 at the end of this chapter presents an illustration of the income shifting context in the case of a family business).

 3. Where it is desirable to conduct a family business in a form other than a sole proprietorship or a corporation.